spalaciob/mom-ml-reading-group/README.md

 + You don't need faculty.
 + Be fearless.
 Ask dumb questions.
 + Choose your own papers to present.
-+ It is better to show a paper PDF up on a projector than cancel a meeting.
++ It is better to show a PDF of a paper up on a projector, than to cancel a meeting.
-+ After a major conference, have all of the people who attended the conference present their "top K paper."
++ After a major conference, have all of the people who attended the conference present their "top K papers."
 + If you need inspiration regarding a paper to present, have a look at the [top papers on ArXiv Sanity Preserver](http://www.arxiv-sanity.com/top).
 + If you can, please upload in advance the name of the paper you're presenting.
 This way, other people could prepare if they wish.
-+ Meetings on Raskin, Tuesdays@11:00 (Booked until December 2017)
++ Meetings on Raskin, Tuesdays@11:00 (Booked until June 10 2018)
-  + 08.08, 12.09, 10.10, 14.11 and 12.12 will take place in Bayes instead (2.04)
-  + on the 26.09 there are no rooms available because of the SAB but we *should* be able to use Raskin

 Participants:
 -------------